 After your first year at Dartmouth, you may want to pursue an internship.
 Contact Thayer School Career Services for information about engineering internships.
 Career Services will also help you find a job after you finish the B.E. degree.

-See the dual-degree information webinar (recorded on November 9, 2011) for more details about the program:
+See slides (PDF) from the dual-degree information webinar (presented on August 21, 2014) for more details about the program.

 Thayer School considers applications from students at the following schools.
 You should consult with your dean or academic advisor regarding the acceptability of Dartmouth courses toward degree requirements at your home school.